 Indoor cats often chew on house plants, but some decorative plants can be poisonous to cats.
 This is a short list of vegetables that you can give your cat to help

-This is a short list of vegetables that you can give your cat to help satisfy their urge to eat plants and grass.
+This is a short list of vegetables that you can give your cat to help satisfy its urge to eat plants and grass.

 There are a number of herbs that are also great for cats.